24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Select Matte White or Stainless Steel Appliances

-23. Install a Classic Farmhouse or Apron-Front Sink
+23. Anchor the Space with a Classic Farmhouse Sink

 A classic white farmhouse or apron-front sink serving as a functional and aesthetic focal point in a coastal kitchen design.